How am I related?

 A note on his surname….
 He was born ‘Justis David Kuempel‘.
 His last name also appears as ‘Kümpel‘ in German records.
-It appears that when he arrived in the United States he changed his last name to ‘Kimball‘.
+His last name appears as ‘Kimball‘ in records in the United States: See my notes about the 1850 census below.

 Quirin Kuempel was the son (and only child) of Matthaus Kuempel and Gertrud Scheifer.